Pre-Book/docs/docs/setup/README.md

 PreBook is **BYOM**, meaning you need to get your own ISO image of Windows 10 or 11 for your language.

-To do this, you can use the downloader below.
-Simply press one of the download buttons to get started.
+<span class="noJs">To do this, you can use the downloader below.
+Simply press one of the download buttons to get started.</span>

 !!! warning "UBlock Origin and similar tools"
     One of the scripts used here is blocked by UBlock Origin.